Submission of Thesis

 - Some programs require master’s students to defend their theses, while others do not.
 Follow your program’s policies and procedures for defending and/or submitting your thesis.

-- You should also consult the Formatting Guidelines for Dissertation, Doctoral Project and Thesis Writers before beginning your thesis.
+- You should also consult the Formatting Requirements for Dissertation, Doctoral Project and Thesis Writers before beginning your thesis.

-- If your program includes a defense, submit your Master’s Thesis Reviewers Report (MSWord) (PDF) signed by your committee and advisor to email@example.com.
+- If your program includes a defense, check with your administrative contact to on whether you should submit a Master’s Thesis Reviewers Report (MSWord) (PDF) signed by your committee and advisor to firstname.lastname@example.org.

 - Send a completed Electronic Thesis and Dissertation (ETD) Release Form (MSWord) (PDF) to firstname.lastname@example.org.

 - Setting up the ProQuest profile and submission requires a number of decisions.
-The Library has created a very informative series of short videos about the choices you must make.
+The Library has series of pages about the choices you must make and a number of other considerations.

 - These edits must be completed and the thesis accepted by the Graduate School by the following dates for each graduation month.
 If it is not accepted, your thesis will not be approved and you will not be eligible to graduate in that month.